ocvt/dolabra/README.md

 ## Running it

 `docker-compose up`  starts a local instance for dev or testing purposes.
-Take a look at [our docker repo](https://github.com/ocvt/docker) for examples running in production.
+Take a look at [https://github/ocvt/aws](https://github.com/ocvt/aws) for examples running in production.